 AES Advanced Encryption Standard.
 An Approved algorithm defined in FIPS 198, supporting 128, 192 and 256 bit keys.
 ANSI American National Standards Institute.
-In the context of this document, ANSI is responsible for the definition of the C programming language used for most of the BG4000/ 3140 firmware.
+In the context of this document, ANSI is responsible for the definition of the C programming language used for most of the BG5000 firmware.
 CRC32 32 bit Cyclic Redundancy Check.
 A common mechanism to detect data corruption (but not cryptographic attack) in a stream of data.
 CSP Critical Security Parameter.
 A value such as a crypto- graphic key, whose disclosure or modification might com- promise the security of the system.
 DES Data Encryption Standard.
-A widely used encryption algorithm defined in FIPS 46-3.
+A once widely used encryption algorithm defined in FIPS 46-3.
 DPF Data Privacy Facility.
 The Blue Ridge Networks trade name for its cryptographic function, and the designation for the Cryptographic Module.
 EMC Electromagnetic Compatibility.
 The degree with which a device will tolerate EMI from nearby devices.
 EMI Electromagnetic Interference.
 A measure of the degree to which radio frequencies emitted by a device might inter- fere with the operation of other nearby appliances. НМАС A keyed message authentication algorithm, where the message contents and a secret key are cryptographically hashed so that an attacker cannot produce a message deemed genuine to the receiver without knowledge of the key.
 IDEA International Data Encryption Algorithm.
 A non- Approved cryptographic algorithm in moderately wide use.
-IP Internet Protocol, as defined in RFC 791. КАТ Known Answer Test.
+IP Internet Protocol, as defined in RFC 791.
+KAT Known Answer Test.
 The process of presenting fixed inputs to a cryptographic algorithm, and comparing the compute result with a published, expected result.
 MD5 Message Digest (version 5).
-A non-Approved cryptographic hashing algorithm.
+A non-Approved cryptographic hashing algorithm. РНҮ In the context of an Ethernet interface, the electronics that convert the transmit/receive bit stream to analog sig- nals on the Ethernet medium and vice versa.
+Thus optical and twisted pair Ethernet interfaces would have different PHY's.

 RNG Random Number Generator.
 RSA 1.
-RSA Data Security Inc., the supplier of the crypto- graphic library used for authentication, key exchange, and random number generation in the BG4000/3140.
+RSA Data Security Inc., the supplier of the cryptographic library used for authentication, key exchange, and random number generation in the BG5000.
 2. Rivest-Shamir-Adleman public/private key encryption algorithms.
-The basis of User authentication on the BG4000/3140.
+The basis of User authentication on the BG5000.
 SDRAM Synchronous Dynamic Random Access Memory.
-A com- mon electronic technology for high capacity, moderate speed random access memory.
+A common electronic technology for high capacity, moderate speed random access memory.
 SHA-1 Secure Hash Algorithm (version 1).
-An Approved crypto- graphic hashing algorithm.
+An Approved cryptographic hashing algorithm.
 Triple-DES A cryptographic block cipher using 112 or 168 bit keys.
 An Approved algorithm defined in FIPS 46-3.
 TOS Type of Service.
-In the context of this document it specifi- cally refers to the 4 bit Type of Service field in an Internet Protocol packet header that directs network equipment to optimize transmission for throughput, performance, etc. USB Universal Serial Bus.
-A common standard for the connec- tion of low and medium speed devices to personal comput- ers.
-The BG4000 takes advantage of USB based "smart card" tokens to unlock suitably configured BG4000 devices.
+In the context of this document it specifically refers to the 4 bit Type of Service field in an Internet Protocol packet header that directs network equipment to optimize transmission for throughput, performance, etc. USB Universal Serial Bus.
+A common standard for the connection of low and medium speed devices to personal computers.
+The BG5000 optionally takes advantage of USB based "smart card" tokens to unlock suitably configured BG5000 devices.